Dasyleptus

-Monura is an extinct suborder of wingless insects in the order Archaeognatha.
-They resembled their modern relatives, the silverfish, and had a single lengthy filament projecting from the end of the abdomen.
+Dasyleptus is an extinct genus of wingless insects in the order Archaeognatha, and the only member of the family Dasyleptidae.
+They resembled juveniles of their modern relatives and had a single lengthy filament projecting from the end of the abdomen.
 They also had a pair of leg-like cerci and some non-ambulatory abdominal appendages.
 The largest specimens reached 30 mm or more, not counting the length of the filament.
+Dasyleptus species are mostly known only from the Late Carboniferous and Permian, but one species recorded from the Middle Triassic indicates that they survived the Permian–Triassic extinction event.
+Dasyleptus was formerly placed in its own extinct order, Monura, but is now treated as a suborder of Archaeognatha.